Exploring New Zealand By Campervan

-We loved that we could rough-it or luxuriate-in-it as much as we please – which meant going from freedom camping in the wilderness to the well-appointed campsites throughout.
+I have always wondered if we are camper-types.
+It seems that it would be a natural progression, giving us at least a piece of our own space after living out of our bags for over the past six and a half years.
+Given our addiction to newness, the idea of waking up in a fresh place every day has immense appeal.
+New Zealand is a pretty perfect spot to test such a concept, as the country crawls with camper vans and is well set-up to handle it.We loved that we could rough-it or luxuriate-in-it as much as we please – which meant going from freedom camping in the wilderness to the well-appointed campsites throughout.
 We even took a turn glamping at the Carrick Winery – we parked our camper in a strategic space with frosty valley views, sampled their finest wines, and took away a gourmet picnic dinner.
 Most typically, we chose our stops based on the mood that struck us that day.
 We also cooked or dined out as we pleased and pulled over to get work done whenever we needed to.
 And where we parked almost entirely depended on the view that we could enjoy while we sat still.
 I can’t think of one other scenario that would allow us such freedom to choose daily if we would rather be inspired by a mountain or valley view.
 We were really never left wanting for anything.

 On a whim during our longest driving day, as we cruised along the Lewis Pass from Kaikoura to the west coast, we turned off towards Hamner Springs to satisfy a craving – we wanted quesadillas and needed to hit a grocery store.
 On our way in, we noticed the perfect spot for lunch that we would hit on the way out.
 While I chopped veggies, Pete fired up the grill and set up our table.
 Other tourists stopped at the lookout, snapped a few photos, jokingly asked if we had extras to share, and left salivating to find a restaurant.